EdD, MSN, CNE, FRE, RN, Associate Dean and Chair

 PhD, Associate Professor

 Dr. Gracie Wishnia is an Associate Professor in Nursing.
 She regularly teaches across the BSN and MSN programs.
 Her advanced practice area and certification is in Gerontology.
 She received her PhD in Urban and Public Affairs from the business School at U of L; her dissertation was a “Strategic Plan for Adult Day Cares in the City of Louisville”.
 Her Masters in Nursing is from the University of California in San Francisco in Nursing Leadership with a minor in curriculum planning.
-She obtained a BSN in Quito, Ecuador, where she was born, from the Catholic University, an accredited program by St Louis University.
-Dr Wishnia maintains a private practice in Gerontological Wellness with an emphasis in case management.
+She obtained a BSN in Quito, Ecuador and from the Catholic University.
+Dr. Wishnia maintains a private practice in Gerontological Wellness with an emphasis in case management.
 Her research is in Geriatrics currently looking at pain in Arthritis patients.
-Much of her publications and grants have been directed to needs and issues regarding well being of older adults and issues related to culture.
-She has been a professor at Spalding University for over fifteen years; she is tenured and is Chair of the Curriculum Committee and a member of the Conboy conference planning committee in the the BSN nursing program.
-University wide she is a member of the QEP task force, the Research Ethics committee, the green initiative and others.
-Dr Wishnia serves on several dissertation committees and an advisor to undergraduate and graduate students.
-She is married to Frank Wishnia, a pharmacist and owner of “Wish’s Drugs”.
-They have two children, Susy Wishnia Freeman, a surgeon in Boston MA and Andrew Wishnia, an Attorney for the Department of Transportation in Washington DC.
+Much of her publications and grants have been directed to needs and issues regarding the well being of older adults and issues related to culture.
+She has been a professor at Spalding University for 20 years; is serving as the Chair of the Curriculum Committee and is a member of the University Research Ethics committee.
+Dr. Wishnia serves on several dissertation committees and is an advisor to undergraduate students.
+She is married with two children.